-- In the absence of extraordinary circumstances, a PCR should be submitted to the receiving facility within four (4) hours of patient disposition. - EMS providers must complete and submit a PCR to the receiving facility prior to going off duty. - EMS calls should only be entered into the PCR system as a "service call" or "public assist" if the person does not meet the definition of a patient after an assessment.
-A patient is an individual who is sick, injured, wounded or otherwise incapacitated or helpless and seeks immediate medical attention for whom EMS has been activated.
-A person that denies the need for medical treatment and/or transport, but any reasonable EMS provider can see that a person(s) has an obvious injury or illness, should be considered a patient and treated as such. - If the reasonable EMS provider on scene determines that a person (s) is a patient, the person (s) should be treated as a patient and a patient refusal is needed. - A PCR entry is not needed for any Good Samaritan occurrences.
+- In the absence of extraordinary circumstances, a PCR should be submitted to the receiving facility within four (4) hours of patient disposition. - EMS providers must complete and submit a PCR to the receiving facility prior to going off duty. - EMS calls should only be entered into the PCR system as a "service call", "public assist" or "lift assist" if the person does not meet the definition of a patient after an assessment regardless of the dispatch disposition.
+A patient is an individual who is sick, injured, wounded, or otherwise incapacitated or helpless from an acute condition and seeks immediate medical attention for whom EMS has been activated.
+A person that denies the need for medical treatment and/or transport, but any reasonable EMS provider can see that a person(s) has an obvious injury or illness, should be considered a patient, and treated as such. - If any Reasonable EMS provider (Reasonable Person Standard) would determine that a person (s) is a patient, the person (s) should be treated as a patient with a full assessment including vital signs, encouragement of the patient to accept treatment and a patient refusal is needed if the patient continues to refuse. - A PCR entry is not needed for any Good Samaritan occurrences.
 Providers are encouraged to leave their information with the transporting agency.